brython-dev/brython/www/doc/en/jsobjects.md

 *`__BRYTHON__`.importPythonModule(_module_name_[, _attributes_])*

-> imports the Python Python using the _attributes_ as defined above.
+> imports the Python module using the _attributes_ as defined above.
 Returns
 > the Javascript object that represents the module.

 *`__BRYTHON__`.pyobj2jsobj(pyobj)*